rajgoel/course-scientific-programming/03-lecture/slides.md

 ## Containers

-Containers are data structure capable of holding a collection of elements.
+Containers are data structures capable of holding a collection of elements.

 > [!IMPORTANT]
 > There are many alternative types of containers and the choice of container highly depends on the use case.